Peer-reviewed veterinary case report

 Plain-English summary

-A 4-year-old female cocker spaniel was brought to the vet because she was very tired and had episodes of sudden weakness, along with some balance issues.
-During her check-up, she had a narcolepsy-cataplexy episode, which is when a dog suddenly loses muscle control, and this caused her heart rate to drop and blood pressure to rise.
-Tests, including blood work and imaging, didn’t show any obvious problems, but an MRI and spinal fluid analysis indicated inflammation in her brain.
-She started treatment with medications to suppress her immune system, and over three weeks, her episodes became less frequent and eventually stopped completely, with no signs of relapse over the next 32 months.
-The treatment was successful, and follow-up tests showed significant improvement.
+A 4-year-old female cocker spaniel was brought to the vet because she was extremely lethargic and had episodes of sudden muscle weakness (cataplexy).
+During her exam, she experienced a narcolepsy episode, which caused her heart rate and blood pressure to change.
+After various tests, the vet diagnosed her with brain inflammation (meningoencephalitis) and started her on medications to suppress her immune system.
+Over three weeks, her episodes became less frequent and eventually stopped completely, and she showed no signs of relapse over the next 32 months.
+Follow-up imaging showed significant improvement in her condition.

 Abstract